lmaccherone/node-localstorage/README.md

 ## Changelog ##

+* 2.1.0 - 2019-11-17 - Added back dot-property and associative-array syntax using ES6 Proxy
-* 2.0.0 - 2019-10-17 - Updated all the depdendencies, added ability to register as polyfill (thanks @dy)
+* 2.0.0 - 2019-11-17 - Updated all the depdendencies, added ability to register as polyfill (thanks @dy)
 * 1.3.1 - 2018-03-19 - Resolves issue #32 (thanks, plamens)
 * 1.3.0 - 2016-04-09 - **Possibly backward breaking if you were using experimental syntax** Reverted experimental
   associative array and dot-property syntax.
 The API for Proxy changed with node.js v6.x which broke it.
 Then when